 Dan served as Everglades National Park and Dry Tortugas National Park superintendent.
 He also worked with the U.S. Environmental Protection Agency, U.S. Office of Surface Mining, and environmental consulting firms.
 His community service includes Sonoran Institute, Archaeology Southwest, Western Art Patrons of the Tucson Museum of Art, and Friends of Saguaro National Park.

 As a professor and researcher, Koprowski’s methods on conservation and management of biodiversity that embraces community involvement has been applied in the US, Mexico, Peru, Colombia, Nepal, China, Mongolia and South Africa, among other locations worldwide.
 The native Ohioan has authored more than 200 peer-reviewed articles and five books, most recently International Wildlife Management.
+On November 8, 2022, John received one of the nation’s most prestigious environmental awards—The Wildlife Society’s Aldo Leopold Memorial Award.
 He’s a fellow with the American Association of the Advancement of Science, The Wildlife Society and the Linnean Society of London.

 Stacy founded CAYA Studios, which creates spaces, experiences, and tools for business leaders to see more of themselves, explore their inner journeys, and become more present.
 A Denver native, she spent eight years at AOL Inc./Verizon Media in leadership positions within events, business-to-business marketing, creative, and corporate branding.